enze-chen/mi-book-2021/week_3/13/day_13.md

 ## Goals for today

-- (_Tentative_) Introduce concepts from deep learning for materials design.
-- Put the final touches on your self-directed research projects.
+- Continue working on your self-directed research projects.
-- Rehearse and time your final presentations.
+- **Rehearse and _time_** your final presentations.

 ```{admonition} Milestone
 :class: important